 -Canvas Activities: Since this is a hybrid course, some weekly activities will take place on Canvas.
 There are 12 weeks of graded Canvas Activities, based on readings and/or videos.
-Activities will mainly include text-based discussions, along with an occasional quiz on key ideas from course materials.
-Quizzes are short, untimed, and non-proctored.
-Discussion forums will ask you to respond to an aspect of the readings/videos and reply to a post from one of your colleagues.
+Activities will mainly include text-based discussions about the assigned readings and videos.
+In discussion forums, I will provide you with specific questions that require you to respond to an aspect of the readings/videos, and then to reply to a post from one of your peers.
 All posts should be thoughtful, well-written, and at least 50 words.
-Canvas assignments will normally be available on Wednesday afternoons (and no later than Friday evenings) of each week.
+Canvas assignments will typically be available on Wednesday afternoons of each week.
 Normally, you will then have until Monday (11:59pm) of the following week to complete online assignments.
-Discussions will remain open through Tuesdays so that you have extra time to reply to one of your colleagues.
-If you do the required work for discussions, you will receive full-credit.
-If you post late and/or neglect to reply to colleagues, you will receive only partial credit.
+Discussions will remain open through Tuesdays so that you have extra time to reply to one of your peers.
+I will typically respond to a few (but not all) posts each week.
+If you do the required work for discussions, you will receive full credit.
+If you post late and/or neglect to reply to peers, you will receive only partial credit.

--Reflections: Students will also submit four short (~1 page) reflections on specified topics through Canvas.
+- -Reflections: Students will submit four short (~1 page) reflections on specified topics through Canvas.
 Writing prompts are provided for all topics, which include reflections on your ecological footprint, your ecological worldview, a film about environmental justice issues, and an end-of-semester reflection.
-As noted in the schedule, reflection due dates are: 9/14, 9/27, 11/1, and 12/15.
-Reflections should be thoughtful, well-written, and have the word count listed at the top of the page.

--Essay/Presentation (due December 6th): Each student will compose a 1400-1800-word essay that develops an ethical analysis of an environment-related issue.
-Each student will also give a 5-minute presentation on their essay topic during one of the last few weeks of the semester.
+Reflection due dates are listed in the course schedule and on Canvas.
+Reflections should be thoughtful, well-written, and have the word count listed at the top of the page. - -Essay/Presentation (essay due December 5th): Each student will compose a 1500-1800-word essay that develops an ethical analysis of an environment-related issue.
+Each student will also give a 5-8 minute presentation on their essay topic during one of the last few weeks of the semester.
 Essays should integrate your own research with references to some course materials.
 We will cover a lot of ground this semester, so this is an opportunity for you to focus on a topic that is especially interesting to you.
+For your presentations, I recommend (but do not require) the use of a PowerPoint slideshow, or other visual aid.
+I understand that many students are nervous about giving presentations.
+However, I encourage you to view this as an opportunity to practice crucial public speaking skills in a supportive environment.
 Topic ideas: